 When you start experimenting, make sure you’re staying close to the guidelines of ~60g of carbs per hour (across all of your foods and drinks), with enough fluid to stop you getting thirsty and a sufficient amount of sodium to offset what you losing in your sweat.

-As an aside - because its something we do get asked about a lot these days - the idea of fuelling ultra's on more fat based foods i.e. the Low Carb High Fat (LCHF) approach is definitely gaining more popularity at the moment.
+As an aside - because its something we do get asked about a lot these days - the idea of training to be 'fat-adapted' and fuelling lower intensity efforts from existing fat reserves i.e. the Low Carb High Fat (LCHF) approach is definitely gaining more popularity at the moment.
 Whilst it's definitely way too early to write this off as a 'fad' it's interesting to highlight the findings of a recent (2016) study into the competition eating practices of a group of elite ultra marathon runners.

 After analysing the intakes of these guys before and during a race, they found that...

 - they tended to choose to eat around 70g of carbs per hour during their long races (with minimal protein and fat intake) on average.